Why join the Bicycle Association?

 How to join the BA

-To join the Bicycle Association please email us on email@example.com and we will send you an application form to fill out and return by email.
+To join the Bicycle Association please email us on [email protected], or use the web chat feature if it is available, and we will send you an application form to fill out and return by email.

 Please note that as the national trade association, the BA can only admit into membership companies which are based in the UK, or which have UK-based offices/employees.
 Members must also sign up to the BA’s Code of Practice, and a copy is also included with the membership application form).

-If you have any questions please don’t hesitate to ask, or let us know your phone number and we will be delighted to call you back.
+If you have any questions please don’t hesitate to ask on the web chat if available, or let us know your phone number and we will be delighted to call you back.
+Click below for full contact details.